ExpertClick Ends Paid-Only Policy — Welcomes Freemium and Creator Members Under Strict 10-Point Qualification System

 About ExpertClick

-Founded in 1984, ExpertClick.com and the Yearbook of Experts® connect journalists, producers, and researchers with credible sources.
-Known for matching the right expert with the right story — fast.
+Founded in 1984, ExpertClick.com and the Yearbook of Experts® connect journalists, producers, and researchers with credible sources — matching the right expert with the right story, fast.
+The New York Times once headlined a story: "Dial-an-Expert."